One Pot Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto (Pasta e Fagioli)

 • 1 packed cup fresh flat-leaf parsley leaves, coarsely chopped

-• 2 to 3 tbsp. coarsely chopped fresh sage
+• 2 to 3 tablespoons coarsely chopped fresh sage

 • 1 medium clove garlic, chopped